Eyevinn/player-analytics-specification/specification/index.md

 ## Terminology

-`session` - A session means the viewing session of some particular content so `sessionId` refers to the unique viewing session of some content.
+`session` - A session means the viewing session of some particular content so `sessionId` refers to the unique viewing session of content.

 ## Event flow

 Any analytics specification needs a solid and reliable event flow, it is crucial that the following events are implemented correctly for the backend to reliably be able to churn out good session data.

-All events except `init`, `heartbeat` and `stopped` SHOULD be batched together and sent with the `hearbeat` and `stopped` event.
-Batched events MUST be re-sent in case of network failure.

 ### JSON Schema

-Single event
 ```jsonc
 {
   event: "event_enum",